Clearinghouse News

 Dual Enrollment: The Stories & Data Behind Student Success

-Dual enrollment has emerged as one of the most influential predictors of long‑term student high education success.
+Dual enrollment has emerged as one of the most influential predictors of long‑term student higher education success.
 Insights from recent National Student Clearinghouse research reports and data available to high school and district users through our StudentTracker service show that high school students who participate in dual enrollment are more likely to enroll in college and complete a postsecondary credential.